How can you Start and Grow your Business on a Budget?

 - Free resources for promoting your business

-So many people wants to start their own business these days, but do not have the finances available to invest.
+A large number of people are interested in starting their own business these days, but do not have the finances available to invest.

-Banks can be reluctant to lend to start up businesses, borrowing from friends and family can add pressure to relationships, and funding it on your credit card is risky if the business does not progress as you think.
+Banks can be reluctant to lend to start up businesses; borrowing from friends and family can add pressure to relationships; funding it on your credit card is risky if the business does not progress as you think.
 If you do need cash, there are government-backed Start-up loans schemes which offer mentoring and support giving you a greater chance of building a sustainable business.

-However let's think how you can start and grow you business without any funding or a much lower level than you may think.
-In difficult financial times money, or the lack of it, can be the one of the greatest sources of stress, by applying some basic business thinking you can free yourself from some of the pressure.
-Here’s some tips on how you can help yourself:
+However, let's think how you can start and grow you business without any funding or a much lower level than you may think.
+In difficult financial times, money, or the lack of it, can be the one of the greatest sources of stress.
+By applying some basic business thinking, you can free yourself from some of the pressure.
+Here are some tips on how you can help yourself: